yhsiang/Resume/resume.md

   * Build a simple CI/CD with Gitlab and deploy applications to Kubernetes by Helm.
   * Mentor junior frontend and backend engineers.
   * Interview engineers for different positions like frontend, backend, android.
   * Maintain a mini healthcare system for Brunei clinics.
-(Spring Boot and Vuejs)
+(Spring Boot and VueJS)

 ------